World Rabies Day: Rising Indoor Risks from Cats and Stray Dogs – Rabies

 Global Perspective

 Globally, numerous initiatives are aimed at combating rabies.
-These initiatives are typically focused on high-risk regions where rabies is endemic.
+These initiatives are typically focused on high-risk regions where it is endemic.
 Efforts include:

 • WHO’s “Zero by 30” goal: An initiative targeting the elimination of dog-mediated human rabies by 2030.

-• Global Rabies Control Programs: Initiatives that focus on mass vaccination of dogs and public education.
+• Global Control Programs: Initiatives that focus on mass vaccination of dogs and public education.

 Local Involvement

-Local communities play a crucial role in managing rabies risks.
+Local communities play a crucial role in managing it’s risks.
 Measures include:

 • Organizing vaccination drives in neighborhoods with high stray populations.